 HOW TO ADJUST THE SIZE OF THE MOONCAKES WITH THE MOULD

-DO NOT FILL MORE THAN THE MOULD CAN ACCOMODATE.
+DO NOT FILL MORE THAN THE MOULD CAN ACCOMMODATE.
 It’s not going to be a pretty picture I can tell you that (because I did that before).

-Using natural powder flavoring: matcha powder, beet root powder, cocoa powder, milo, culinary charcoal powder
+Using natural powder flavoring: matcha powder, beet root powder, cocoa powder, milo, culinary charcoal powder, cinnamon powder.
+Simply add 1 tsp to the dry ingredients before mixing into the wet ingredients

 Using liquid natural flavoring: pandan juice, blue pea flower (bunga telang)